makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ## Europe

-Home to the 800-pound gorilla in the BNPL space, [Klarna](https://www.klarna.com/us/), Europe’s BNPL landscape is unsurprisingly well-developed.
-Other notable players include [Alma](https://www.getalma.com/), [Divido](https://www.divido.com/), [Butter](https://www.butter.co.uk/booking/?searchType=hotels), and [Zilch](https://www.payzilch.com/how-zilch-works/), all of which have made inroads into the market through aggressive marketing and product offerings.
+Home to the 800-pound gorilla in the BNPL space, <a href="https://www.klarna.com/us/">Klarna</a>, Europe’s BNPL landscape is unsurprisingly well-developed.
+Other notable players include <a href="https://www.getalma.com/">Alma</a>, <a href="https://www.divido.com/">Divido</a>, <a href="https://www.butter.co.uk/">Butter</a>, and [Zilch](https://www.payzilch.com/how-zilch-works/), all of which have made inroads into the market through aggressive marketing and product offerings.

 ### Klarna